Auditions for the the 2026-2027 season are closed.

 GTF Middle School Program

-The curriculum in our middle school program is centered around building the creative, collaborative skills utilized in our innovative high school ensemble and by folk musicians around the world.
+The curriculum in our middle school program is centered around building the creative, collaborative skills utilized in our innovative high school ensembles and by folk musicians around the world.
 Students will:

 WHO IS ELIGIBLE?